Last updated on April 17th, 2022 at 01:26 pm

-From the Old Port to Panagia Paraportiani Church
+From The Old Port To Panagia Paraportiani Church

 The Old Port is usually the starting point of any walk around Mykonos Town.
 Stroll along the waterfront and pass by the Old Port Beach on your way to one of the most beautiful churches in Greece, Panagia Paraportiani.
 This stunning whitewashed church is actually a complex of five smaller churches.
 Each of them is dedicated to a different saint.
 Typical of the wonderful Mykonian architecture, the church is built on the spot where a medieval castle once stood.

-The Old Town Maze of Narrow Alleys
+The Maze of Narrow Alleys in The Old Town

 Leaving Panagia Paraportiani behind, you can now enter the wonderful maze of narrow streets in Chora.
 Once there, you can’t help but feel that you have stepped inside a real-life postcard of the Greek Islands.
 Walking along the whitewashed streets which are lined with centuries-old houses with blue (and the occasional red) shutters is the best way to appreciate the unique Mykonian architecture.

-The Picture-perfect Windmills
+The Picture-Perfect Windmills

 Often dubbed The Island of the Winds, it’s no wonder Mykonos is home to some of the most impressive windmills in the Cyclades Islands.
-Located on a low hill at the south end of Chora, the Windmills of Mykonos offer spectacular views to the Aegean Sea and Little Venice.
+Located on a low hill at the south end of Chora, the Windmills of Mykonos offer spectacular views of the Aegean Sea and Little Venice.
 Especially at sunset.

-Little Venice at Sunset
+Little Venice At Sunset